Your writer-self: How to learn to be your most productive self

 If you are a new writer, there are a lot of things you will learn about yourself.
 You’ll have good and bad days.
 You will stare at blank screens.
 You’ll experience frustration and excitement.
 And if you pay attention, all of these experiences can teach you to become a better writer.
-That’s why, in this blogpost, I’ll muse about getting to know your writer-self.
+That’s why, in this blogpost, I’ll share nuggets from my years of experience as a writing coach to share with you how to best get to know your writer self.

 Taking care of your writer-self